-- 1) The Power Through Bucket companies like West Pharmaceuticals, with such robust business models their cash flows are unlikely to be impacted much by the global economic recession; - 2) The Recover Quick Bucket companies negatively impacted by business conditions out of their control, like Pool Corp., but likely to recover quickly when we emerge from this crisis; - 3) The Recover Slow Bucket later cycle companies as well as companies potentially impacted in a negative way longer-term, like Acadia; - 4) Change Leaders companies likely to benefit from faster adoption curves of new technologies, business models, or products that will meet the changing needs of the economy as we emerge from the crisis like Five9 Corp.
+- 1) The Power Through Bucket companies like West Pharmaceuticals, with such robust business models their cash flows are unlikely to be impacted much by the global economic recession; - 2) The Recover Quick Bucket companies negatively impacted by business conditions out of their control, like Pool Corp., but likely to recover quickly when we emerge from this crisis; - 3) The Recover Slow Bucket later cycle companies as well as companies potentially impacted in a negative way longer-term, like Acadia Realty Trust; - 4) Change Leaders companies likely to benefit from faster adoption curves of new technologies, business models, or products that will meet the changing needs of the economy as we emerge from the crisis like Catalent Inc.

-In the Recover Slow bucket, we eliminated our positions in Littlefuse Inc., U.S. Ecology Inc., Redwood Trust, Acadia Realty Trust, and Webster Financial Corp.
-We added five new names to the Recover Quick and Change Leaders buckets, which include Five9 Inc., Q2 Holdings Inc., CoreSite Realty Corp., Trex Company Inc. and Stock Yards Bancorp Inc. We also added to our higher conviction names like Exponent Inc., CardDx Inc., Eagle Materials Inc., and Pool Corp., and reduced lower conviction names.
-The process of making sure the Strategy opportunities are aligned with the team's conviction is ongoing.
+In the Recover Slow bucket, we eliminated our positions in Acadia Realty Trust and Redwood Trust Inc. We also eliminated our positions in Tabula Rasa Healthcare, Inc. We added Eagle Materials Inc. to the "Quick to Recover" and topped off a few "Power Through" and "Lead the Change" buckets which include Exponent Inc., Catalent Inc., and Omnicell Inc. The process of making sure the Strategy opportunities are aligned with the team's conviction is ongoing.
 The greater the market volatility, the greater the opportunities to optimize longer-term alpha opportunities.
 Turnover is higher this quarter and potentially higher next quarter, but we are excited to position the Strategy to outperform as we prepare for the eventual exit of the bear market.